 The Idaho State Archives (ISA), a division of the Idaho State Historical Society (ISHS), in partnership with the University of Utah, J. Willard Marriott Library, has completed a multi-year initiative to conserve Idaho’s most important document – the State Constitution.
 This original document was created in 1890 when Idaho became the 43rd state.

 A successful fundraising campaign in 2018 by ISHS and the Foundation for Idaho History funded the conservation project.
 It began with a formal assessment, which was completed on the 130-year old document to determine the scope of work for the project.
-In October 2018, Layce Johnson, Collections Archivist at the Idaho State Archives, and Randy Silverman, Head of Preservation at University of Utah, J. Willard Marriott Library, created a conservation plan.
-This project posed many challenges for the conservators.

 It was determined to be a critical time to invest in conservation efforts for the document in order to preserve it for future generations.
 The 130-year-old constitution had several issues to address: the animal-glue adhesive binding had failed and most of the text block had detached from the spine; an outdated lamination treatment had been applied to the first two pages and caused warping, distortions, and red ink to bleed due to humidity; and grime and tears appeared on pages throughout the text block.

 On October 12, 2019, Governor Brad Little and First Lady Teresa Little and ISHS staff safely transported the Constitution from Idaho to Utah, where it was welcomed by Utah Governor Gary Herbert.

 This marked the first documented instance where Idaho’s Constitution has left the state, which posed interesting obstacles for conservators.